 The path overlooks the first vineyards of Lavaux with the city of Lausanne just behind us.
 In particular, we pass several magnificent houses that have a breathtaking view of the vineyards and Lake Geneva below.

 The village of Grandvaux

-We continue along the train tracks to the village of Grandvaux while enjoying the view.
-On the way, you can already stop several times to taste the local wine.
-Even if we advise you to wait until the end of the walk for the aperitif 🙂 (We confess to you, the temptation was also great for us, but we resisted until the end 😉 ).
+We continue along the tracks to the village of Grandvaux where you can already stop several times to taste the local wine.
+Even if we advise you rather to wait until the end of the walk for the drinking part. 🙂 (We confess, the temptation was also great for us, but we resisted until the end 😉 ).

 The path then continues between the villages of Grandvaux and Vilette, through the vineyards to the village of Riex and then Epesses.
-It is a real pleasure to stroll through these narrow streets and admire all these old winegrower’s buildings that have a lot of character.
+It is a real pleasure to walk in these narrow streets and admire all these old wine-grower’s buildings which have a lot of character.

-You will find some restaurants or cafés with magnificent terraces overlooking Lavaux and Lake Leman.
+You will find some restaurants or cafés with beautiful terraces overlooking Lavaux and Lake Geneva.
 There are also several cellars where you can taste the local wines (the white wine of Epesses is very famous).
-Moreover, the inhabitants of the region are very proud of their wine and will not fail to remind you of it in any way whatsoever (see photo)

 From Epesses to St-Saphorin via Dezaley

 At the exit of the village of Epesse (if you make it out of it 😉 ), after the wine press, take the path that goes down on your right through the vineyards.
 You may come across a little more people from there on.
 Indeed it is possible to park your car in the village of Epesses and the walks in the area are very popular.